dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Compare-ResourcePropertyState.md

 ```

 ### -Properties
-An array of property names, from the keys provided in DesiredValues, that will be compared.
+Specifies an array of property names, from the keys provided in DesiredValues, that will be compared.
-If this parameter
+If this
-is left out, all the keys in the DesiredValues will be compared.
+parameter is not set, all the keys in the DesiredValues will be compared.

 ```yaml
 Type: System.String[]